skela/r/README.md

 # Using docker

-You can also use docker so you don't have to install anything.
+You can also use docker so you don't have to install anything, here's an example of how to do that via python:

 ```
 image = "skela/rod:latest"